alloystorm/dvvr/README.md

 ## Download
 Find the latest build in the [release section](https://github.com/alloystorm/dvvr/releases)

-## Installation & preparation
+## Installation & content preparation
 No installation is required, simply unzip and run.
-You need to provide a content folder for it to load the models and motion files, follow [instructions on this page to prepare your content folder](pages/blog/preparecontent.md)
+The app does not come with any model or dance motion, you'll need to provide a path to your content folder for the app to find the models and motion files, follow [instructions on this page to prepare your content folder](pages/blog/preparecontent.md)

 ## Usage
 [Controls can be found here](pages/blog/controls.md)